nazarsosyak/adav-group/example.md

 The crisis signatures highlight clear structural differences between major market shocks.

 The **dot-com bubble** emerges as the most synchronized episode.
-Its dominant PCA mode explains a larger fraction of the variance than in the other crises, indicating that market behavior collapsed onto a **single prevailing stress mechanism**.
+Its dominant PCA mode explains a larger fraction of the variance than in the other crises (roughly 57% of the variance is explained by this dominant mode), indicating that market behavior collapsed onto a **single prevailing stress mechanism**.
 This mode is driven by a sharp rise in sick assets and longer recovery times, while the fraction of healthy assets contributes in the opposite direction.
 In this sense,